Maple Glazed Ground Turkey Meatballs

-Anyone familiar with this space knows how much I love meatballs, and while normally turkey meatballs are dry and boring, these… well, these are not that.
+Anyone familiar with this space knows how much I love meatballs, and while normally ground turkey meatballs are dry and boring, these… well, these are not that.

 Rich meatballs, glazed with a tangy maple sauce, are one of the best party appetizers I know.
 I made them many times while on tour for my cookbook Pheasant, Quail, Cottontail, and every time they were eaten up as fast as we could put them out.

-I make my turkey meatballs more or less like I’d make a meatloaf, which is to say with fat, some sort of bready thing and eggs.
+I make my ground turkey meatballs more or less like I’d make a meatloaf, which is to say with fat, some sort of bready thing and eggs.
 You should know that all-meat meatballs might sound nice, but they cook up hard and dry.
 You need fat to keep things nice, and the addition of a bread-like thing makes them even lighter.

 I know a lot of you are trying to eat less bread products, so if you want to skip the breadcrumbs, my preferred alternative would be to use 2 or 3 slices of gluten-free bread, crusts removed and torn up, soaked in the milk and mashed to a paste. you can also buy gluten-free breadcrumbs.